MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 The guide gives you many instructions, which includes installing and configuring an "NGINX reverse proxy".
 At some point you mutter to yourself:

-> What-the-fuck is an NGINX?
+> What-the-hell is an NGINX?
 Eh, whatever, let's keep reading.

 You will have to copy-paste some weird gobbledygook into a file, which looks like this: